volfovsky/volfovsky.github.io/research.md

 Working papers and publications:

+* Bail, Guay, Maloney, Combs, Hillygus, Merhout, Freelon and Volfovsky.
+[Assessing the Russian Internet Research Agency’s impact on the political attitudes and behaviors of American Twitter users in late 2017]().
+Proceedings of the National Academy of Sciences (2019)
 * Parikh, Rudin and Volfovsky.
 [An Application of Matching After Learning to Stretch (MALTS)](https://obsstudies.org/wp-content/uploads/2019/09/all-papers-compiled.pdf).
 Observational Studies, 2019.
 * Bu, Aiello, Xu, and Volfovsky.
 [Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks]({{site.arxiv_url}}/1910.04221). arXiv:1910.04221
 * Mathews, Mayya, Volfovsky and Reeves.
 Gaussian Mixture Models for Stochastic Block Models with Non-Vanishing Noise.
 CAMSAP2019.